 Beliefs + Thoughts + Actions = Results

 First, we need to identify what those beliefs are.
-That takes some digging and honesty.
-Then we need to change the thoughts that have been reinforcing those beliefs.
+That takes some digging and brutal honesty.
+Next, we need to change the thoughts that have been reinforcing those beliefs.
 Why?
 Because repetitive thoughts create beliefs.
 And consciously repeating new, empowered thoughts is how we rewire those beliefs.

-But naturally, your mind might resist this change, arguing that the new thoughts aren’t true and will never become true.
+But naturally, our minds might resist this change, arguing that the new thoughts aren’t true and will never become true.
 That’s okay, we don’t need to believe them on day one.

-Our brain doesn’t know the difference between truth and a lie—when the lie is repeated over time.
+Our brain doesn’t know the difference between truth and a lie—when the lie is consistently repeated.

-So, why wouldn’t we use this existing process to our greatest advantage?
-This is the best brain hack—it’s mental training at its finest.
+Why wouldn’t we use this existing process to our greatest advantage?
+This is the best brain hack; it’s mental training at its finest.

 And mental fitness is the ultimate form of self-care.

 The more you use these positive statements and focus on the outcomes you want, the quicker you’ll begin to believe them, and the faster they’ll begin manifesting.
-Over time, your mind will get fed up with the internal argument, and those negative thoughts will start to decrease.
+Eventually, your mind will get fed up with the internal argument, and those negative thoughts will start to decrease.
 As they recede and the positive statement takes their place, you’ll feel much more motivated to take action.
 The more motivated you are, the more work you’ll put in.
-The more you hustle for what you want, the more opportunities will come your way—and the faster you’ll get it.
+The more you hustle for what you want, the more opportunities will come your way—and the faster you’ll get your desired results.

-It’s a simple, connected formula that we can implement to get anything we want.
+It’s a simple, connected formula that you can implement to get anything you want.

 Can you see how a motto or affirmation, even one that felt like a lie at first, sets off a positive domino effect?
 It has the power to impact motivation, actions, words, beliefs, hustle, and ultimately your results.
 It’s so freakin‘ cool!

 Take a moment to uncover your beliefs.
 Write down anything and everything that comes to mind about the following topics—or anything else that feels important.
-Be 100% honest.
+Be 100 percent honest.
 Don’t filter.
 You can’t rewire a belief you haven’t identified.

 Now that you understand how your beliefs are formed and how they shape your reality, it’s time to take the next step in our knowledge and understanding of the fundamental building blocks of Think It.
-In chapter 4 you’ll be learning my revolutionary concept of mental offense and defense.
+In the next chapter, you’ll be learning my revolutionary concept of mental offense and defense.
 Understanding this is the key to getting new results using the Think It tools.

 Here are 3 painless and FREE ways you can support my writing.
 Thank you so much!